Y-Kilic/ai-agents-docker/README.md

 🐳 Build Agent Image

-docker build -f ./docker/agent.Dockerfile -t myagent:latest .
+docker build -f ./docker/agent.Dockerfile -t worldseed-agent:latest .

+Building the solution automatically removes the previous `worldseed-agent:latest` image and rebuilds it so everything stays up-to-date.
+The build also compiles the Agent.Runtime project in Release mode so the Docker context contains the latest binaries.

 ▶️ Run Orchestrator Locally